 Introduces the biomedical engineering profession, curriculum, career pathways, ethics and responsibilities, and research opportunities.
 Academic and industry speakers are invited to address various biomedical engineering topics.
 Recommended Restriction: Students in second semester of Biomedical Engineering curriculum or higher.

 BMEN 2000 - Introduction to Biomedical Engineering

-Reviews important aspects of biology and develops a basic understanding of the biomedical engineering field.
-Topics include physiological principles, biomechanics, bioinstrumentation, bioimaging, biotechnology and biomaterials.
+Introduces important aspects of human physiology and develops a basic understanding of the biomedical engineering field.
+Topics include biomechanics, bioinstrumentation, bioimaging, biotechnology and biomaterials.
 Recommended prerequisite: high school biology.

 MCEN 3022 - Heat Transfer

 Studies fundamentals of heat transfer by conduction, convection, and radiation.
 Emphasizes problem formulation and selection of appropriate solution techniques.
 Provides applications to modern engineering systems, which may include energy, biological, environmental, and materials engineering problems.